 Here are just a few of my favorite ways to enjoy air fry spaghetti squash!

-Garlic and Vegan Parmesan Cheese: Add some minced garlic to the center when baking, then sprinkle with vegan parmesan for a take on garlic pasta!
+Garlic and Vegan Parmesan Cheese: Add some minced garlic to the center when baking, then sprinkle with vegan parmesan for a take on garlic pasta.
+Serve with vegan garlic bread.!

 Mexican Style: Top with black beans, salsa, and guacamole!